survivejs/webpack-book/manuscript/webpack_compared.md

 You can understand better why Webpack's approach is powerful by putting it into a historical context.
 Back in the day, it was enough just to concatenate some scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complex endeavor.

 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on numerous hefty libraries.
-The last thing you want to do is to load them all at once.
-There are better solutions, and Webpack works with many of those.
+There are multiple strategies on how to deal with loading them.
+You could load them all at once.
+You could also consider loading libraries as you need them.
+There are flexible solutions like this, and Webpack supports many of them.

 The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provides more context.
 Before npm it was difficult to consume dependencies.
 Now that npm has become popular for front-end development, the situation has changed.
 Dependency management is far easier than earlier.